PieterKas/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 7. The Tools returns the information collected from the Services and Resources to the AI Agent, which sends the information as additional context to the Large Langugage Model, repeating steps 2-7 until the exit condition is reached and the task is completed.
 8. Optional: Once the exit condition is reached in step 7, the AI Agent may return a response to the User or System.

-As shown in {{fig-agent-basic}}, the AI Agent is a workload that needs and identifier and credentials with which it can be authenticated by the User/System, Large Langugage Model and Tools.
+As shown in {{fig-agent-basic}}, the AI Agent is a workload that needs and identifier and credentials with which it can be authenticated by the User or System, Large Langugage Model and Tools.
 Once it is authenticated, the Large Langugage Model and Tools must determine if the AI Agent is authorized to access it.
-If the AI Agent is acting on-behalf-of a User/System, the User/System needs to delegate access to the AI Agent, and the context of the User/System needs to be preserved to inform authorization decisions.
+If the AI Agent is acting on-behalf-of a User or System, the User or System needs to delegate access to the AI Agent, and the context of the User or System needs to be preserved to inform authorization decisions.

 This document describes how AI Agents should leverage existing standards defined by SPIFFE {{SPIFFE}}, WIMSE, OAuth and SSF.